 A. I started by researching the market and choosing which properties to buy.
 Austin visitors want to stay in the heart of the city.
 Location is key.
 They want to see for themselves what’s so special about Austin.
 And they figure the best way to do that is to live in neighbourhoods where real people live.
-Close to shops, clubs, restaurants and tons of food trailers specializing in everything from pork belly to cake balls on sticks.
+Close to shops, clubs, restaurants and tons of food trailers specialising in everything from pork belly to cake balls on sticks.
 What more could one want?
 A pool and spa, please.
 Check.
 Bring my pets.
 Check.

 Q. What do you enjoy most about your work?

-A. Something I didn’t anticipate, meeting the most wonderful people from around the world.
+A. Something I didn’t anticipate meeting the most wonderful people from around the world.
 When they arrive they are pleasantly surprised about the setting, design and accommodation.
 Everyone is so gracious and happy.

 Q. Do you have a philosophy that drives how you run things?

 A. Every decision I make regarding my business and life is based on achieving a win/win outcome.
-When everyone wins customers return, I get more business, and the home gets imprinted with good vibrations.
+When everyone wins customers return.
+I get more business, and the home gets imprinted with good vibrations.
 You can feel it when you enter.
 Babies have come home from the hospital, wedding proposals have been made here, Thanksgiving and Christmas dinners have been prepared here, and bridesmaids have dressed here.
 Bliss!